 Before you go ahead and submit your claim, check your policy documents to ensure that whatever happened is covered and you’ve done everything you need to do.

 Sometimes there may be a specific procedure you need to follow.
-For example, if a pipe bursts in your home and you want your insurance to cover the plumber that you call to fix it, it might have to be one approved by your insurer.
+For example, if a pipe bursts in your home and you want your insurance to cover the plumber that you call to fix it, you might have to use one who is approved by your insurer.

 Get the facts straight

 Before you make your claim you should make sure you have your story straight, with as many details as possible – write it down if it helps.
-This will likely speed up your claim getting processed.
+This will likely speed up the claims process.

 Make sure you know: